Weekly Training Net

 20:30 Hours — Start the Net

-The purpose of this net is to provide training for amateur radio operators and to become familiar with radio equipment and emergency procedures in Provo.
+The purpose of this net is to provide training for amateur radio operators and to become familiar with radio equipment and emergency communication procedures in Provo.

 This is a directed net.
 Please transmit ONLY as requested by Net Control.